Frequently Asked Questions

 7. What do I need to bring?

 The barns are very well equipped.
-Linen and towels & tea towels are provided, along with a small supply of kitchen roll/toilet roll and cleaning supplies, such as washing up liquid and dishwasher tablets.
+Linen and towels & tea towels are provided, and to start you off a small supply of kitchen roll/toilet roll and cleaning supplies, such as washing up liquid and dishwasher tablets.
 We can also provide a cot or travel cot, stairgates, high chair, changing station, potty and or toilet step and bottle steriliser on request and free of charge (n.b: please bring your own bedding for the cots).
-Additional supplies of cleaning materials and toiletries should be purchased when you first shop, but you will usually find some tea, coffee, sugar and a pint of milk when you arrive, to help you settle in.
+Additional supplies of cleaning materials and toiletries should be purchased when you first shop, but you will usually find some tea, coffee, sugar when you arrive.
 There are also DVDs, books and board games, should you need indoor entertainment.
 There are flat screen TVs and a music system with Bluetooth connection in ‘The Byre’ - or in the case of ‘Skyber’ the music system has an Iphone/ipod dock.

 On the deck there is a hardwood table and ample seating for outdoor dining, plus a couple of deckchairs along with a charcoal barbecue, tongs etc. There is also a first aid kit in case you burn your fingers! (please do re-stock after use..)